15 Unique Things to Do in Cancun (+ 5 Day Itinerary)

 Please avoid seeing animals in captivity on your travels at home or abroad.

-15. Check Chichen Itza Off Your Bucket List!
+Bonus: Check Chichen Itza Off Your Bucket List!

-Alas, Chichen Itza!
-Many people take a full-day excursion from Cancun to visit Chichen Itza in 1 day.
-I mention it on this list because, despite it making you have a really tight schedule, many people find this a must-do activity.
+I mention it on this list because, despite it making your schedule really tight, many people find this a must-do activity.
 After all, Chichen Itza is one of the Wonders of the World and is one of the most well-preserved Mayan cities.

-Mini 5-Day Cancun Itinerary
+The Perfect 5-Day Cancun Itinerary

-So now that we’ve covered some of the top sights and activities in Cancun, how can you organize all of this?
+So, now that we’ve covered some of the top sights and activities in Cancun, how can you organize all of this?

 Piggybacking from my list of best things to do in Cancun above, here is my suggestion of what to do in Cancun for 5 days (5-day itinerary).